lorenaruiz01/simple-js-app/README.md

 - close the modal using the close button (top right), clicking outside of the modal, or pressing the esc key (insert modal action video here)

 ## Demo

 [Check out a live demo of my app here!](https://lorenaruiz01.github.io/simple-js-app/)

-## Installation

-Project dependencies
+## Project dependencies
 - JavaScript
 - ESLint
 - Prettier

 ## Usage